You can't find the energy to work right now. You don't know how or when it happened, but all motivation has disappeared.

-You can't be bothered to work any more.
-You don't know how or when it happened, but all energy has disappeared.
 It happens.
-In fact, losing one's creative spark when freelancing is more common than you think.
-So what can you do to get motivated?
+But losing that creative spark is more common than you think.
+It's a common occurrence amongst the freelancing community.
+So what can you do to get back on track?
 How will you overcome this loss of creative appetite?

-We asked our followers on Twitter how they reignite their own creativity and got these wonderful suggestions.
-From rest and relaxation to going on holiday and tackling admin, we've picked out their best tips and tricks, along with some of our own ideas, to help you get over this hump.
+I asked people on Twitter how they reignite their own creativity and got these wonderful suggestions.
+From rest and relaxation to going on holiday and tackling admin, I've picked out their best tips and tricks, along with some of my own ideas, to help you get over this hump.

 "Push through it," says Kendyll Hillegas, an artist and illustrator from Boston, Massachusetts.
 "I might need to shift gears if I am really stuck, but in general my approach is to keep moving ahead.
 I try to just live with the discomfort, realising that I’ve been in this state before and will be again, and it will turn out ok as long as I keep showing up."